-How we consider programmes at an on-site approval visit
+How we consider programmes via a virtual approval visit

 1 If a programme is entirely new and needs considering against our standards for the first time.

-2 If we decide, through our monitoring processes, that we need to visit a programme to consider how it continues to meet our standards.
+2 If we decide, through our monitoring processes, that we need to assess a programme to consider how it continues to meet our standards.

-We do not visit on a cyclical basis.
+We do not conduct virtual visits on a cyclical basis.
 If your programme is approved and you are making changes as part of a cyclical review, you should engage with our major change process in the first instance.

 Click here if you a proposing an entirely new programme.